-Sara Dittrich creates objects, installations, and performances using the forms of musical instruments and interactive electronic technologies to investigate the dynamic acts of listening, communicating and moving.
-She received her BFA in interdisciplinary sculpture from the Maryland Institute College of Art (MICA), and has exhibited her work in numerous shows including a solo exhibition at the Urban Institute for Contemporary Arts in Grand Rapids, Michigan.
-She has also exhibited her work internationally in the Czech Republic where she studied at the Academy of Arts, Architecture and Design in Prague with the sculpture studio headed by Dominik Lang.
-She received the 2013 Beers Contemporary Award for Emerging Art and has been awarded residencies at Sculpture Space, Vermont Studio Center, the Bemis Center for Contemporary Arts.
-She is currently a 2018-19 fellow at the Fine Arts Work Center.
+Sara Dittrich creates objects, installations, and performances highlighting the dynamic rhythms of the body, generating environments that spark empathy and connectedness.
+She received her BFA from the Maryland Institute College of Art, and has exhibited her work at the Baltimore Museum of Art, Baltimore, MD; Washington Project for the Arts, Washington, DC; and Urban Institute for Contemporary Arts, Grand Rapids, MI.
+Dittrich has also shown internationally in the Czech Republic where she studied at the Academy of Arts, Architecture and Design in Prague with the sculpture studio headed by Dominik Lang.
+She is the recipient of a 2017 Mary Sawyers Baker Artist Award, and 2013 Beers Contemporary Award for Emerging Art.
+Residencies include the Bemis Center for Contemporary Arts, Omaha, NE; the Vermont Studio Center Fellowship, Johnson, VT; Sculpture Space, Utica, NY; and the Fine Arts Work Center Fellowship, Provincetown, MA.

 I was originally introduced into the arts from a traditional painting/drawing background.
 When I entered art school, I surprised myself by quickly transitioning from painting, to sculpture, to performance, to video, etc. In hindsight, there was a real natural and logical progression that led me to where I am today.
 I can see now making exaggerated instrument objects led to creating performances to use those objects, which led to using video to document the performances.
 My interest in the way sound and music relate to the body ties this diverse group of mediums together for me.
 I gravitate towards using so many mediums because there is a certain creative freedom that comes with being naive about a particular medium.
 You do not become weighed down by what previous artists in that field have done, or get caught up in having correct technique, or discard ideas because you think it's not possible/feasible.